Sortition Law: Criticism

 Alberto Torres, like Olavo Bilac, an influential intellectual for the military, was against compulsory military service.
 For Torres, military training would not transmit civic virtues; soldiers would only be virtuous if they had been virtuous before; "civic character, morality, feelings of altruism and sympathy have only found adulteration in the barracks until today.
-The good soldier takes them from home and from the public squares to the barracks.
+The good soldier brings them from home and from the public squares to the barracks.
 The barracks, not being able to create such qualities, does not, therefore, make good soldiers for our time: it makes praetorians (...)"
 Instead, compulsory military service would be undemocratic, transforming permanent officers into a caste above the people and engaged in politics.
+As a ruralist, Torres considered a civic militia, that is, the National Guard, to be the most democratic alternative.